dainank/programming-math/README.md

 # Maths with Programming
 Learning and practicing maths through coding (Python).
-Repository contains several folders each with little exercises and programs that represent mathematical topics.
-Non-coding related exercises can be found in the documentation handed in on Canvas.
+The repository contains several folders each with little exercises and programs that represent mathematical topics.
+Non-coding-related exercises can be found in the documentation handed in on Canvas.
+Please be aware that the structure, code, and implementations are very experimental thus many sections of this repository may contain no documentation, broken methods, or repeated code as I mess around with the different topics.

 ## Topics